Avg: 3.8 from 16 votes

 |Admins:||Dave Rone, Tom Gnyra|

-P1 - 45m, 5.4 - Mostly an approach pitch.
-Climb easy corner up and left.
-Sramble up to sloping ledge with tree.
+P1 - 35m, 5.4 - Mostly an approach pitch.
+Scramble up 5m to sloping ledge with tree.
 Climb steeper corner above on right (5.4) to a ledge system.
-Traverse left on ledges to a fixed pin and set up a belay here, backing up pin with a nut and/or slung flake.
+Traverse left on ledges to many belay stations, use the one farthest left.

 P3 - 40m, 5.7 - Up corner to ledge.
 Move right to another corner and up this to another ledge.
 Traverse right to wide crack and up this to a belay on the right.

 P4 - 45m, 5.7 - Up to a ledge below a flaring chimney.
 Up this and near top before you reach the roof, exit right onto ledges.
 There should be a pin here to protect the 2nd as you now make a long traverse right.
 At end of traverse step down and across a depression, climb a short corner to ledge.
 Keep traversing right to a fixed belay.

 P5 - 30m, 5.8 - From right side of belay, move up to large corner and climb this to a bolt and pin on right.
 Move right here (5.8) to a left-facing corner.
 Up this to ledge and move right to a belay.

 P6 - 35m, 5.10b - Fantastic pitch!
 Lots of fixed pro so you can concentrate on the sustained, thin face climbing required.
 Move up to flake and move right around it (1st crux) into tiny corner and continue up steep face to ledge (2nd crux).
 Climb the corner above you till it becomes featureless, at which point step right to a slabby face, move up it to a roof and then step back left into the corner you had exited below.
 Continue up corner to fixed belay.